zcash/zips/guide/README.md

 ### Integration into ZIPs Repo

-This folder has a target in the root `/Makefile` to provie a `make design` target for rendering.
+This folder has a target in the root `/Makefile` to provide a `make design` target for rendering.
 This make target is part of the `all` target.

 The rendered directory is `design/book` and this path is in `.gitignore`.
 This deviates from the approach with ZIPs and protocol spec where the rendered output is tracked in `git`.